 The Laburnum Arch at Bodnant Garden

-We know how many people love to see the Laburnum arch flowering, so again this year, Bodnant Garden is opening early and closing late from Monday 23 May to Sunday 5 June (9am-8pm Monday to Thursday, last entry at 6.30pm, and 9am-6pm Friday to Sunday, last entry at 5.30pm).
+We know how people love to see the Laburnum arch in full bloom, so again this year, Bodnant Garden is opening a little earlier and closing later during the evenings from Monday 29 May to Sunday 11 June (9am-8pm Monday to Thursday, last entry at 6.30pm, and 9am-6pm Friday to Sunday, last entry at 5.30pm).

 Pre-booking your tickets is strongly advised between late May and early June as we expect to be busy.
-You can book in advance by following the link here or by calling the Central Booking Line on 03442 491895.
+Tickets are released 2 weeks in advance on a rolling basis.
+For example, for tickets for the week beginning 29 May, you can book from Thursday 18 May.
+Book in advance by following the link here or by calling the Central Booking Line on 03442 491895.

 History of the Laburnum Arch at Bodnant Garden